neeraj-somani/AWS_cert/june2021/adcan/cloud_Computing.md

 location of the provided resources but may be able to specify location at a higher level of abstraction (e.g., country, state, or datacenter).
 Examples of resources include storage, processing, memory, and network bandwidth.
+    - Economies of scale, cheaper service.

-  - Rapid elasticity.
+  - Rapid elasticity
     - Capabilities can be elastically provisioned and released, in some cases automatically, to scale rapidly outward and inward commensurate with demand.
-To the consumer, the capabilities available for provisioning often appear to be unlimited and can be appropriated in any quantity at any time.
+    - To the consumer, the capabilities available for provisioning often appear to be unlimited and can be appropriated in any quantity at any time.
+    - scale UP (OUT) or DOWN (IN) automatically in response to system load.

-  - Measured service.
+  - Measured service
+    - resource usage can be monitored, controlled, reported and billed.
-    - Cloud systems automatically control and optimize resource use by leveraging a metering capability1 at some level of abstraction appropriate to the type of service (e.g., storage, processing, bandwidth, and active user accounts).
+    - Cloud systems automatically control and optimize resource use by leveraging a metering capability, at some level of abstraction appropriate to the type of service (e.g., storage, processing, bandwidth, and active user accounts).
 Resource usage can be monitored, controlled, and reported, providing transparency for both the provider and consumer of the utilized service.
+    - usage is measured, pay for what you consume.

   - Service Models:
     - Software as a Service (SaaS).